vsbron/course-react2023-react-quiz/README.md

 # React quiz app

-React SPA that lets the player to take a small React quiz
+React SPA that lets the player to take a small React quiz.

 ## Features

 - The quiz of 15 questions;
 - Progress bar that displays current auestion number and amount of points received;
+- Finished game screen with the high score and option to restart the game;

 ## Details